jhnyc/jhnyc.info/README.md

-# Personal Site

-Just playing with cool landing page effects.
+Just fiddling around with javascript, html and css.